Fit for the future Boosting resilience in the face of uncertainty

-While we can anticipate some future challenges, conditions change and we can’t predict them all or their effects on New Zealand.
+While we can anticipate some future challenges, conditions change and we can’t always predict them or their effects on New Zealand.

 Resilience considers how well and how quickly we can bounce back from adversity – anticipated or unexpected.

-Shocks we can anticipate include things like the rising cost of our kiwi lifestyle, healthcare, housing and education costs are all going up faster than inflation.
+Shocks we can anticipate include things like the rising cost of our Kiwi lifestyle; healthcare, housing and education costs are all going up faster than inflation.

 Other big challenges ahead, like the changing nature of work, global financial and political turmoil, trends in industry and natural disasters, bring with them a cloud of uncertainty around our future.

-These reports starting last year with Social Investment for our Future, are a series of digestible research designed to start discussions on topics Deloitte believe to be of importance to the future of New Zealand.
-This year we have partnered with Victoria University of Wellington School of Business.
+These reports are a series of digestible research designed to start discussions on topics Deloitte believes to be of importance to the future of New Zealand.
+This year we have partnered with Victoria University of Wellington School of Government.

 What is this year’s report about?
 Watch this short video